jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-oxford.md

 2.3 Sources of relevant advice, support and information are listed below in Section 6.

-# 3. Responsibilites of the researcher
+## 3. Responsibilities of the researcher

 3.1 Principal Investigators hold day-to-day responsibility for the effective management of research data generated within or obtained from their research, including by their research groups.
 This includes understanding and complying with the requirements of any relevant contract with or grant to the University that includes provisions regarding the ownership, preservation and dissemination of research data.